-Onana rants at Maguire in Man Utd defeat
+Onana rants at Maguire during Man Utd defeat

 Onana denied Sebastian Haller then raced from his goal to berate Maguire.

-The former United captain kept his counsel, which is more than could be said of fellow defender Brandon Williams, who got involved in a slanging match with Tom Heaton, who started in goal as United's three-match tour of the United States ended in defeat in front of 50,857 at the Allegiant Stadium.
+The former United captain kept his counsel, which is more than could be said of fellow defender Brandon Williams in a separate incident.
+Williams was involved in a slanging match with Tom Heaton, who started in goal as United's three-match tour of the United States ended in defeat in front of 50,857 at the Allegiant Stadium.

 Williams had been responsible for Donyell Malen cancelling out Diogo Dalot's excellent opening strike, but took exception to being blamed by Heaton for Dortmund's second goal, barely a minute later, when Victor Lindelof gave the ball away.